Efficient Deep Neural Network for Photo-realistic Image Super-Resolution: Introduction

 \section{Introduction}

-Image super-resolution (SR) is a longstanding computer vision task that can be widely used in numerous applications.
-It focuses on recovering a high-resolution (HR) image from low-resolution (LR) images.
+Image super-resolution (SR) is a longstanding computer vision task that can be widely used in many applications.
+This task focuses on recovering a high-resolution (HR) image from low-resolution (LR) images.
 In particular, single-image super-resolution (SISR) performs SR using a single LR image.
-Since the SISR problem is a many-to-one mapping, constructing an effective SISR algorithm is a challenging task.
-In spite of the difficulties, SISR has been actively studied because it can potentially be applied to a variety of services.
-Recently, deep learning-based methods have shown prominent performance on this task~\cite{srcnn2014,vdsr2016,lapsrn2017}.
-The major trend of these algorithms is not only stacking more layers to their models~\cite{vdsr2016,mdsr2017} but also designing and assembling internal blocks and network topologies~\cite{drcn2016,srdense,rdn} to achieve more accurate results.
+Since the SISR problem is a one-to-many mapping, constructing an effective SISR algorithm is challenging.
+Despite the difficulties, SISR has been actively studied since it can be applied to a variety of scenarios (\textit{i.e.,} face~\cite{huang2010super,chan2021glean} or biometrics~\cite{nguyen2018super}).
+Recently, deep learning-based methods have shown prominent performance on SR task~\cite{srcnn2014,liang2021swinir,zhang2021designing,wang2021real}.
+The major trend of deep models is not only stacking layers to their networks~\cite{mdsr2017} but also designing and assembling internal blocks and network topologies~\cite{srdense} to achieve more accurate results.

 Even though SR performance continues to improve, there still exists a gap between the quantitative scores and human-perceived judgment.
-Various methods adopt pixel-based (or distortion-based) subjective error functions, such as mean squared error (MSE) or L1 loss, to train the SR networks.
-Minimizing such objectives leads to high peak signal-to-noise ratio (PSNR) score, which is a commonly used quantity measure in the SR community.
+Various methods adopt pixel-based (or distortion-based) error functions, such as mean squared error (MSE) or L1 loss, to train the SR network.
+Minimizing such objectives leads to a high peak signal-to-noise ratio (PSNR) score, which is a commonly used quality measure in the SR community.
 However, the ability to restore the high-frequency details in such cases is limited, since pixel-based error functions only capture the difference between two images pixel-wise.
-Moreover, they often result in blurry output image, thus usually disagreeing with the subjective evaluation scores given by human judges.
-To address such shortcomings, several deep learning-based methods optimize their networks in a perceptual manner to improve human-visual quality.
+Moreover, they often result in blurry output images, thus usually disagreeing with the subjective evaluation scores given by human judges.
+To address such shortcomings, several deep learning-based methods perceptually optimize their network to improve human-visual quality.
 Starting with SRGAN~\cite{srgan}, most of the models that aim for good perceptual quality employ the generative adversarial network (GAN)~\cite{goodfellow2014generative} paradigm and perceptual loss~\cite{johnson2016perceptual}.
-ESRGAN~\cite{wang2018esrgan} achieves the best perceptual quality by considering generator and discriminator simultaneously.
+Enhanced SRGAN (ESRGAN)~\cite{wang2018esrgan} achieves the best perceptual quality by improving both the generator and the discriminator simultaneously.